School-of-Self-Learning/bootcamps/README.md

 We're in the design phase for an introductory FREE Profile Building Bootcamp.
 Ready for a transformative journey?
 Stay in the loop for launch updates: subscribe to our Medium Newsletter to get all the latest updates in your inbox.

 🔔 Hungry for updates?
-[Subscribe](https://medium.com/the-research-nest) to our Medium alerts, and let’s get social on [LinkedIn](https://www.linkedin.com/company/the-research-nest/), and [Instagram](https://www.instagram.com/research_nest/).
+[Subscribe](https://medium.com/school-of-self-learning/newsletter) to our Medium newsletter, and let’s get social on [LinkedIn](https://www.linkedin.com/school/school-of-self-learning/), and [Instagram](https://www.instagram.com/school_of_self_learning).

 ## 🏆 Your Bootcamp Loot